In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 Discipline is your friend.
 Make fast friends with it through time blocking.

 What is a daily stand-up?
-It’s a quick summary of how you are feeling, what you are working on for the day, and obstacles you are facing to get your work done.
-Daily stand-ups take many formats, but if you have not done it before, simply answer these 4 questions and send the responses to your supervisor/manager/boss:
+It’s a quick summary of how you are feeling, what you are working on for the day and the obstacles you are facing to get your work done.
+Daily stand-ups take many formats, but if you have not done it before, simply answer these four questions and send the responses to your supervisor/manager/boss:

 - How do you feel today?
 This lets those in charge know how you are feeling (happy, sad, anxious, worried, sick, excited, etc.).
 It’s a quick way to let people know your mental and emotional well-being at the beginning of the day.